ominiverdi/matrix-llmagent/docs/KNOWLEDGE_BASE.md

 # Knowledge Base Tool Setup

-The `knowledge_base` tool allows your bot to search a PostgreSQL database with semantic extractions from wikis, documentation, or any text corpus.
+The knowledge base tools allow your bot to search a PostgreSQL database with semantic extractions from wikis, documentation, or any text corpus.
 This enables domain-specific Q&A that goes beyond general web search.

 ## Overview

-The tool provides three types of search:
+Three tools are provided:

-1. **Full-text search** on page content (summaries, keywords, titles)
+1. **`knowledge_base`** - Full-text search on page content (summaries, keywords, titles) and entity fuzzy matching
-2. **Entity search** with fuzzy matching (people, organizations, projects, etc.)
+2. **`relationship_search`** - Query structured relationships by predicate (leadership, projects, chapters, events)
-3. **Relationship queries** from a knowledge graph (who works with whom, project dependencies, etc.)
+3. **`entity_info`** - Get detailed information about entities and their relationships, with batch query support

 ## Database Schema